TripAdvisor

 • Fifteen nights of twin-sharing teahouse accommodation during the trek.

-• Three daily meals (breakfast, lunch, and dinner) during the trek.
+• Three meals a day (breakfast, lunch, and dinner) during the trek with a cup of hot drink.

 • A trekking gear duffel bag for your belongings.